We can learn so much about leadership from Bible verses.

 “Shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly.”

-Leaders are called to lead, and we should do it as honestly and as enthusiastically as we can because we are doing it for God and for the good of everyone we are leading.
+Leaders are called to lead, and we should do it as honestly and as enthusiastically as possible because we are doing it for God and the good of everyone we lead.

 2 Timothy 2:15